Luxulicious/SOA/README.md

 - Provide stack trace for events
 - Provide an easy navigatable way through events

+Composite Variables:
+- Make member values be variable only
+- Make member values be non-collapsable
+- Make member value only show reference propertyfield and nothing else
+- Make member not be self to avoid infinite recursion
+- Abstract it beyond boolean

 Additional features:
 Stacktracing event and variable change invocation Finding all references shortcut for game events and variables Decorators for modular scriptable object logic
+Add developer descriptions